kitnil/awesome/README.md

 ## Shell

+- [yaml-editor](https://github.com/yaml/yaml-editor) - Edit YAML and see it processed by various processors
 - [kangaroo](https://github.com/dbkangaroo/kangaroo) - SQL client and admin tool for popular databases
 - [linux-wifi-hotspot](https://github.com/lakinduakash/linux-wifi-hotspot) - Feature-rich wifi hotspot creator for Linux which provides both GUI and command-line interface.
 It is also able to create a hotspot using the same wifi card which is connected to an AP already ( Similar to Windows 10).
 - [memegen](https://github.com/Vendicated/memegen) - A posix shell script to generate memes from the command line